 Book a hotel in Washington, D.C.Book a hotel in Washington, D.C.; best rates guaranteed and free cancellations if your plans change!

-Arlington National Cemetery – Spend an afternoon at this patriotic memorial, exploring different eras in US history.
+Spend an afternoon at Arlington National Cemetery exploring different eras in US history.
 Watch the Changing of the Guard at the Tomb of the Unknown Soldier.
 Visit the eternal flame at the JFK gravesite.
 The Pentagon Group Memorial from 9/11 is heart-wrenching but rewarding, as is the memorial to the Challenger explosion.
-If you have the stamina for the hilly walk, you’ll find wonderful views of DC and northern Virginia from here as well.
 Be sure to pick up a map at the visitor center, and bring your own hydration.

-George Washington’s Mount Vernon Estate and Gardens – Take in a movie about the Revolutionary War at the Ford Orientation Center.
-Tour the mansion that was the childhood home of George Washington, including the gardens and outbuildings.
-Visit his tomb and a memorial to the slaves that worked at Mt.
-Vernon.
-Visitors can also tour a pioneer farm or take a sightseeing cruise from Washington’s wharf.
+At George Washington’s Mount Vernon Estate and Gardens take in a movie about the Revolutionary War at the Ford Orientation Center.
+Then tour the mansion that was the home of George Washington.
+Walk down towards the river to visit Washington’s tomb as well as a memorial to the slaves that worked on the plantation.
 Plan to spend a full day exploring!

-Arlington National Cemetery and Mount Vernon are only a small sample of the day trips just a short drive from Washington DC.
+These are only a small sample of the day trips within a two hour drive from Washington DC.
 For a more complete list, check out Trekaroo’s Top Ten Day Trips Within 90 Miles of the White House.

 All Photos are by Melissa Moore unless otherwise noted.